GoogleCloudPlatform/community/tutorials/gsutil-compression.md

 ## Cleaning up
 Tell the reader how to shut down what they built to avoid incurring further costs.

-### Example: Cleaning up

-To avoid incurring charges to your Google Cloud account for the resources used in this tutorial, you can delete the project.

-Deleting a project has the following consequences:

-- If you used an existing project, you'll also delete any other work that you've done in the project.
-- You can't reuse the project ID of a deleted project.
-If you created a custom project ID that you plan to use in the future, delete the resources inside the project instead.
-This ensures that URLs that use the project ID, such as an `appspot.com` URL, remain available.

-To delete a project, do the following:

-1. In the Cloud console, go to the [Projects page](https://console.cloud.google.com/iam-admin/projects).
-1. In the project list, select the project you want to delete and click **Delete**.
-1. In the dialog, type the project ID, and then click **Shut down** to delete the project.

 ## What's next
 Tell the reader what they should read or watch next if they're interested in learning more.